 “What we did this weekend was unprecedented.
 We’ve never before done an online convention like this.
 And in order for it to run as smoothly as it did, a ton of people put in just a ton of work.
 So I’m going to acknowledge some of those people right now.
 First I want to thank Michelle and Daniel from We & Goliath who set us up with this wonderful platform.
 They did so much so quickly, and I think this was a really great venue for our first virtual convention.“

 Nina Turner’s keynote address got everyone excited and ramped up for the event.
-It was simultaneously live streamed to social media and within our conference platform.
-The delegates and attendees were so excited to hear her speak and the chat was on fire!
+It was simultaneously live streamed to social media and within the conference platform.
+As you can see below, the delegates and attendees were so excited to hear her speak and the chat was on fire!

 We created this custom graphic/slideshow to help train users on the features and navigation of the event platform.